julix14/wc-buddy/README.md

 # Documentation
 ## Idea of the App
 The app helps you to find a toilet in Berlin.
-You can save a toilet as a favorite and you can also rate a toilette.
-For each toilette you can see more details in a bottom sheet.
-You can also see the location of the toilette on a map.
+You can save a toilet as a favorite and you can also rate a toilet.
+For each toilet you can see more details in a bottom sheet.
+You can also see the location of the toilet on a map.

 ## Development Process
 The majority of our project was completed over a single weekend, beginning with the development of the map.